Huulab/PADD-seq/README.md

 Then replace the `UPSTREAM` and `DOWNSTREAM` variables in `projects/conf/config` with distance (bp) upstream and downstream of the reference-point (such as TSS or TES) selected for meta-gene analysis, and replace the `REGION` variable with the length (bp) between `UPSTREAM` and `DOWNSTREAM`.

 Run `projects/start.sh`, and it will automatically perform adaptor cutting, Alignment, meta-gene analysis and nucleotide analysis.

-After completion, you will get `projects/DataExample.rawValue` file of meta gene analysis, and files in `projects/BaseCount/` of the nucleotide analysis.
+After completion, you will get `projects/DataExample.rawValue` file of meta gene analysis which can be used to plot meta-gene profile with `projects/plotProfileOfMeta-gene.R` in R, and files in `projects/BaseCount/` of the nucleotide analysis.

-## 2. Plot strand-specific heatmap
+## 2. Plot strand-specific heatmap and screenshot
 Run `projects/generateStrandSpecificBW.sh` to get the strand-specific bw files:
 ```
 bash generateStrandSpecificBW.sh DataExample.bed
 ```
+The files of `.forward.bw` and `.reverse.bw` can be used to plot screenshot in IGV.

 Run `projects/plotHeatmap.sh` to get the heatmap of template strand signal, `projects/DataExample.bed.TS.pdf`, and non-template strand signal, `projects/DataExample.bed.NTS.pdf`:
 ```
 bash plotHeatmap.sh DataExample.bed